bg-write/bg-write/README.md

 # BRADY GERBER: [Music, Writing, Full-Stack Software Engineering](https://bradygerber.com/) 👋

-## New York Magazine, Pitchfork, Rolling Stone * JavaScript, Python, React
+## New York Magazine, Pitchfork, Rolling Stone * JavaScript, React.js, Node.js, Python

 ### I’m a music journalist and software engineer.
 I love to build things.
 In everything I do – in the arts, tech, or a combination of both – I strive for clarity and accessibility, and to turn information and facts into storytelling.